 Although some motorists continue to break the law by adding decoration to their plates (such as logos and sporting emblems) or by altering the characters, this is illegal.
 The display of one national emblem, a 3D effect on the typeface and a coloured, non-reflective border are the only additions allowed in the UK.

-Concessions: It is required that registrations must be displayed on a non-reflective plate (with a white background for front plates and yellow for rear) using the standard font.
-However, cars manufactured before 1st January 1973 may display authentic, black, metal plates with silver, white or grey characters.
-As long as the font is similar to the standard, this need not be changed.
-This is good news for owners of the earlier Stags.
+Concessions: As the norm it is required that registrations must be displayed on a reflective plate (with a white background for front plates and yellow for rear) using standard font.
+However as all Triumph Stags were manufactured more than 40 years ago owners may apply to the DVLA for "Historic" status and display black metal plates with silver, white or grey characters.

 Did you know?
 Not only may a car sporting an illegal number plate fail its MOT test, owners also face a fine of £1000, as well as the permanent confiscation of the offending registration.

 A private registration can be a very pleasing addition to one’s car.
 The key rule to remember is that one may not display a registration that is newer than the vehicle one aims to put it on.
 With the option of traditional registrations available, perhaps one of these enviable plates would be the ultimate modification to one’s motor.
-This Article is provided by Number Plates
+The basis for this Article was provided by Number Plates